Login

 The Major Arcana consists of 22 cards in a tarot deck, each representing significant life events, spiritual lessons, and archetypal energies.

-The Major Arcana of Tarot include:
+The Major Arcana of Tarot

 • The Fool: New beginnings, spontaneity, and innocence.